Current Group Members*

 Research topic: OpenFOAM simulation of low Reynolds number particulate flows through contractions, comparison between the suspension balance and two fluid models.

 Zoë Song Penko (University of Alabama at Birmingham, SURF 2018 participant)

-Research topic: computational analysis of universality in viscous fluid spreading and leveling.
+Research topic: computational analysis of universality in 1D models of viscous fluid spreading and leveling.